Innovation for Community Action

-Summer 2017 – United States & Saudi Arabia – Following successful 2014 – 2016 Saudi Young Leaders Exchange Programs, Legacy International is pleased to welcome a new delegation of Saudi young leaders to the U.S. in July, 2017.
+Summer 2020 – United States & Saudi Arabia – Following successful 2014 – 2019 Saudi Young Leaders Exchange Programs (SYLEP), Legacy International is pleased to welcome a new delegation of Saudi young leaders to the U.S. from July 1 – 22, 2020.

 - US Embassy in Riyadh, Saudi Arabia

 - U.S. university students who are currently enrolled in a college or university (upcoming senior undergrads, or graduate students) or recent graduates may apply as U.S. Cultural Ambassador.

 - U.S. families who live in one of the host communities may serve as home stay hosts for our Saudi guests (July 10-12; 2 nights)

 - Saudi university students, ages 21-26, who are citizens and currently residing and studying in Saudi Arabia are eligible.
 Students with significant prior U.S. experience (ex. study abroad), are U.S. citizens or hold U.S. Permanent Residency status are not eligible.
 Applicants should possess sufficient English to participate in U.S. university-level classes.
 Questions?
 Email SYLEP@legacyintl.org.
 For more information, also visit Legacy’s Frequently Asked Questions.